jrudolph/sbt-cross-building/README.md

    directory `src/main/scala-sbt-0.11` will be used for any version of sbt 0.11.x.
  * You can build 0.12.0-Beta2 plugins from sbt 0.11.x.
 The right scala version will be chosen automatically from the version selected.
+ * The scripted plugin shipping with sbt is incompatible with sbt-cross-building because it uses the wrong sbt launcher.
+This plugin contains a fixed version of the scripted plugin.
+To make it work
+     * remove the `plugins.sbt` dependency on the scripted plugin
+     * in `build.sbt` replace `seq(scriptedSettings: _*)` with `seq(CrossBuilding.scriptedSettings: _*)`

 ## Known Issues